xbeat/Machine-Learning/README.md

 The Precision-Recall Curve is a powerful evaluation metric used in machine learning, particularly in classification tasks.
 It provides a way to assess the performance of a binary classifier by visualizing the trade-off between precision and recall at different classification thresholds.

 Code:

+## Feature scaling is NOT always necessary

+Feature Scaling: Not Always Necessary

+Feature scaling is a common preprocessing step in machine learning, but it's not always required.
+In this presentation, we'll explore scenarios where feature scaling may be unnecessary and even potentially detrimental.

+## Versioning Strategies for Lightweight ML Projects

+Version Control for Machine Learning Projects

+Version control is essential for managing ML projects effectively.
+While Data Version Control (DVC) is a powerful tool, simpler approaches can sometimes be more appropriate.
+Let's explore various versioning strategies for ML projects, considering their pros and cons.

 ## Explaining Regularization in Machine Learning Loss Functions